gowdavidwan2003/AirTrav/README.md

 1. Clone the repository.
 2. Install the necessary packages listed in `requirements.txt` using pip: `pip install -r requirements.txt`.
+3. Change from production eenvironment to development environment
-3. Run the Dash app locally with: `python dashapp.py`.
+4. Run the Dash app locally with: `python dashapp.py`.

 ## Deployment